DanaChristopherson/RESTful-Simple-blogsite/README.md

 # RESTful-Simple-Blogsite
-A simple practice blog site using RESTful routes
+A simple practice blog site using RESTful routes using Semantic UI CSS Framework